How to

 Example

-Using w3cli locally create a signing key and a proof.
+Using the CLI, create a signing key and a proof:

 # Create key and did.
-Use the output `key` value as W3_PRINCIPAL in CI.
+Use the output `key` value as STORACHA_PRINCIPAL in CI.

 # Extract the did as $AUDIENCE